MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0103
  Thrown when a ZIP file does not contain any .xml files

  This error in Azure Machine Learning occurs when the custom module zip package does not contain any module definition (.xml) files.
-These files need to reside in the root of the zip package (e.g. not within a subfolder.)
+These files need to reside in the root of the zip package (for example, not within a subfolder.)

-**Resolution :**
+**Resolution:**
  Verify that one or more xml module definition files are in the root folder of the zip package by extracting it to a temporary folder on your disk drive.
 Any xml files should be directly in the folder you extracted the zip package to.
-Make sure when you create the zip package that you do not simply select a folder that contains xml files to zip as this will create a sub folder within the zip package with the same name as the folder you selected to zip.
+Make sure when you create the zip package that you do not  select a folder that contains xml files to zip as this will create a sub folder within the zip package with the same name as the folder you selected to zip.

 |Exception Messages|
 |------------------------|